OhanazzZ/Mit_and_Yit/README.md

 * #### Register page

    This is the register page.
-Input validations have been implemeentd to ensure well-formedness of the user's data.
+Input validations have been implemented to ensure well-formedness of the user's data.
    If successful, the user will be redirected to the home page.
    | register page | example: register failed |
    | -- | -- |